Bryan Reynolds Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 10th in MLB.
+- The pitching staff for the Cardinals has a collective 9.2 K/9, the 10th-best in the league.

-- The Cardinals have a 4.89 team ERA that ranks 21st among all league pitching staffs.
+- The Cardinals' 4.54 team ERA ranks 14th across all MLB pitching staffs.

-- Cardinals pitchers combine to give up 15 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- The Cardinals rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- His last appearance was on Sunday against the Milwaukee Brewers, when the righty threw 4 2/3 innings, surrendering three earned runs while giving up six hits.
+- The lefty last appeared on Tuesday against the Colorado Rockies, when he went 5 2/3 innings, allowing six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.